Sam Minihan: Worcester City

 Minihan joined Worcester City of the National League North in 2015.
 In his first season at the club, he made thirty-four appearances for the first team, scoring one goal, and was awarded Young Player of the Season, and Player's Player of the Season.

 Stockport County

 On 16 June 2016, Minihan rejected an option for an extra year with Worcester and signed for Stockport County, also of the National League North, on a free transfer ten days later.
 The player desired to be closer to his family in the North West.
 After picking up the club's 2016/17 Young Player of the Year award in his first season, Minihan was rewarded with an improved two-year deal.

 FC Halifax Town

 On 28 July 2022, Minihan returned to the National League to join FC Halifax Town.
+Minihan left Halifax in May 2023.

+Buxton

+On 3 August 2023 it was announced that Minihan had joined National League North club Buxton.
+Minihan left at the end of the season.

+Southport

+On 3 June 2024 it was announced that Minihan had joined Southport.